-Flooring is an extremely important part of your home.
-It may just be the most important not structural part of your home.
+Laminate vs vinyl flooring is a comparison that homeowners face.
+Flooring may just be the most important non-structural part of your home.
 Not only does it have a huge effect on the overall design and aesthetic, but it can change so much more.

 Tile floors are high-end, easy to crack, and cool to touch.
 Hardwood is easy to scratch, also high-end, and can fit any design style.
 But what about cheaper options?
 Let’s look at the difference between laminate and vinyl flooring.

-Both vinyl and laminate flooring have many benefits for those who use them.
+When comparing laminate vs vinyl flooring, you will find both pros and cons.
 But finding the difference between vinyl and laminate flooring before you buy isn’t always easy.
 Just like hardwood vs. engineered wood.

 Vinyl flooring is synthetic flooring made in layers.
 It starts out with felt that has adhesive on it or at least holds adhesive well.
 After that, it’s PVC plastic, which is the primary flexible part of the flooring.